Foreign Language in the Elementary Schools (FLES)

 Randolph Elementary students met with Supreme Court Justice Sonia Sotomayor in May 2016.
 The students studied the life of Justice Sotomayor in Spanish class during Hispanic Heritage Month.
 Students wrote her letters, under the guidance of their Spanish teacher Ms. Jaquelina Ferrara, and Justice Sotomayor responded by inviting them to a private meeting with her where they were able to ask questions about her life and experiences.

-- To develop high levels of proficiency in Spanish at the beginning stage of language acquisition.
+- To develop levels of proficiency at the Novice-Mid to Novice-High in Spanish at the beginning stage of language acquisition.

 - To provide a meaningful context for developing communication skills in Spanish.